pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.4.1 =

+Added: Message when there are no graphs for a pattern because none had the minimum number of stories to graph
+Fixed: Bug where expected bubbles on contingency graphs were sometimes too small (statistical results were not affected)
+Fixed: Spurious message in contingency graph when question has no answer counts

 = 1.4.0 =